openl2m/openl2m/docs/api/api_stats.rst

 Output
 ------

-At the time of this writing, the output will look something like this.
+At the time of this writing, the output will look something like below.
 In the future, additional information may be added.

 .. code-block:: bash